krishpatel46/krishpatel46/README.md

 - 👋 Hey!
-I’m @krishpatel46, a.k.a., Krish.
+I’m Krish.
+- 🌱 Currently pursuing B.Tech in IT.
-- 👀 I’m interested in UI/UX designing and Application development!
+- 👀 My interests include UI/UX designing and Application development!
 -  ▶ I have a good knowledge of Java, C++ and C programming languages.
-- 💻 I've built a small application using Android, where I also integrated Firebase Firestore.
+- 💻 I've also created various applications using Android, with Firebase Firestore integration.
-- 🌱 Currently, I am learning Web development.

 <!---
 krishpatel46/krishpatel46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.